Wax On or Wax Off – What You Need to Know About Paw Wax

 If you’re having trouble with your dog fighting against having wax rubbed into their paws, don’t worry!
 There is a way to ease your pupper into this process.
 For example, you can use paw wax as a “spa day” for your dogs.
 Get down on the floor, and start to gently massage a tiny bit of paw wax into his pads.
 Offer plenty of treats for a calm, cool, and collected dog.
 The heat of the paw pad will allow the wax to soak into the dog’s paw pad, leaving no mess on your carpet or furniture.
 Doing this every couple of days will help condition the dogs pads and ease their mind!
 In no time at all, your dog will come to love having their feet played with.

 Of course, this isn’t a perfect solution for all pups.
 Every dog is different.
 Some dogs will be fine with a weekly application, while others will need it more frequently.
-You’ll have to find out what’s best for your pup.
+It may even be that some of the pickier doggos won’t even like wax on their paws and will whine about it.
+The possibilities are many.
+In the end, as a responsible owner, you will have to find out what’s best for your pup.
 Be patient.
-Let them slowly adjust.
+Introduce just a bit at first and let them slowly adjust.
 Of course, there is always a chance that your pup will never get used to paw wax.
 Some pups are too fickle and that’s ok.
 But in general, slowly easing them into the process should work rather well.
+Just stay patient.

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.

 Kevin Roberts lives for adventure.
 Together with his pack of rescue dogs and his husband, he spends as much time outdoors as possible.
 Kevin lives by the motto: "Get outside and play with your dogs!